plyzen/plyzen-instrumentation-guide/README.md

 This setup allows plyzen to accurately calculate Lead Time by correlating the build information with deployment events.

-## Change Failure Percentage (CFP)
+## Change Fail Percentage (CFP)

-Change Failure Percentage (CFP) measures the rate at which changes fail during or after deployment. plyzen gives you the ability to send three types of signals to calculate CFP:
+Change Fail Percentage (CFP) measures the rate at which changes fail during or after deployment. plyzen gives you the ability to send three types of signals to calculate CFP:

 1. **Deployment Failure**: A deployment event with `"result": "failure"`.
 2. **Post-Deployment Test Failure**: Any activity of type `"test"` that fails after the same version of an artifact is deployed in the same environment.